-- Technician-class license or higher

-- full ARRL membership

-- achievement of Level 3 qualifications

-(Must, within the period of 1 year from the issuance of this document or appointment as ASEC, whichever comes later, or such further time period as authorized by the SM, complete all of the requirements for Advanced and Leadership qualification.)
+General license or higher; full ARRL membership, and achievement of Level 3 qualifications.
+(Must, within the period of 1 year, from the issuance of this document or appointment as ASEC, whichever comes later, or such further time period as authorized by the SM, complete all of the requirements for Level 3 qualification.)